It's hard to get your first client, but if you develop certain skills and leverage the right people and channels, the job will be easier.

-There are 12,993 Registered Investment Advisors out there.
+There are 13,494 Registered Investment Advisors in the US alone.
 Craft your message in a way that differentiates yourself as best as you can and catches the attention of your target audience.

 You can do this by highlighting the unique products, services, competitive fee structures, geographic proximity to prospect, etc.

-As part of the cold outreach, consider promoting topics in a webinar that relate to the respective audience: retirement planning, establishing trusts and wills, lessons in personal finance, etc.
+As part of your outreach, consider promoting topics in a webinar that relate to the respective audience:

 Through these sessions, you establish yourself as a thought leader, which is one way to build your brand and attract clients.

-Simply put, people want to do business with those who care and those they know (of).
+Ultimately, people do business with others they like.
+They want to do business with those who care and those they know (of).

 Not everyone you communicate with will convert to a client right away.